Website accessibility. What you need to know by 2025.

 The BIK BITV test advises against the use of automated software solutions, and over 700 experts support the Overlay Fact Sheet initiative, which speaks out against such software.
 The European Disability Forum and the International Association of Accessibility Professionals also emphasise that overlays are not a reliable solution.

-There are some heavily promoted overlay solutions that, despite criticism, are often advertised as easy to integrate.
+There are some heavily promoted overlay solutions that are often advertised as easy to integrate despite criticism.
 Joe Dolson, an expert in accessible web design, warns that no plug-ins can fully fulfil accessibility requirements.

 Get in touch with us.